Perspectives: bridging research, policy, and population health

 My research shows that nearly 1 in 5 cases of dementia in the U.S. may be associated with untreated vision impairment.
 By prioritizing sensory health in primary care, we have a massive, underutilized opportunity to support cognitive health.

-See my work on this issue highlighted in the New York Times: "Can Eye Care Help Stave Off Dementia?"
+See my work on this topic highlighted in the New York Times: "Can Eye Care Help Stave Off Dementia?"
 (2022) and "How to Protect Your Eyesight as You Age" (2023)

 Listen to my interviews on the Minding Memory Podcast & the JAMA EdHub Podcast